nimakam/nimakam-notes/stable-coin/product.md

 ### Partners

 - **Wallets** - Popular end user apps that allow self-custody, buying, selling, receiving, and sending of digital assets.
-They would be encouraged to support and showcase {{PegDollar}} as one of their main options.
+They would be encouraged to support and showcase \{\{PegDollar\}\} as one of their main options.
-- **Exchanges** - Popular exchanges, be they centralized, or decentralized, would be encouraged to add ability to trade pairs with {{PegDollar}} as well as encourage liquidity brought in by exchange traders or liquidity providers.
+- **Exchanges** - Popular exchanges, be they centralized, or decentralized, would be encouraged to add ability to trade pairs with \{\{PegDollar\}\} as well as encourage liquidity brought in by exchange traders or liquidity providers.
-- **Money protocols** - These are smart contract for lending, burrowing, decentralized exchange , synthetics, prediction markets amongst others that would be encouraged to support {{PegDollar}} as an option on their services.
+- **Money protocols** - These are smart contract for lending, burrowing, decentralized exchange , synthetics, prediction markets amongst others that would be encouraged to support \{\{PegDollar\}\} as an option on their services.

 ## Ode to Uniswap

-Even though {{PegLoan}} provides a different financial service compared to Hayden Adams' Uniswap, some of its properties around trust-minimization and decentralization are in fact inspired by Uniswap.
+Even though \{\{PegLoan\}\} provides a different financial service compared to Hayden Adams' Uniswap, some of its properties around trust-minimization and decentralization are in fact inspired by Uniswap.
 It also attempts to stay true to the brand essence of Uniswap, which also happens to overlaps with the values of the greater Ethereum community, and its [Unicorn symbology](https://github.com/loredanacirstea/articles/blob/master/articles/The_Ethereum_Unicorn.md).

 Uniswap is a maximally decentralized exchange smart contract, that is permission-less, censorship resistant and unstoppable.
 After the contract's finalization and deployment by original author, no one (not even the author) has any control over its operation.
 The contract will run as long as Ethereum 1.0 continues, and has been available to anyone with an internet connection, to be used in performing token exchanges or profiting by providing liquidity.

-If done right, {{PegLoan}} and its default US dollar stable-coin {{PegDollar}}, will have most or all of the important properties of Uniswap, including its level of decentralization.
-After deployment and finalization, the {{PegLoan}} smart contract, should no longer be controlled by anyone, and be available to all Ethereum users.
+If done right, \{\{PegLoan\}\} and its default US dollar stable-coin \{\{PegDollar\}\}, will have most or all of the important properties of Uniswap, including its level of decentralization.
+After deployment and finalization, the \{\{PegLoan\}\} smart contract, should no longer be controlled by anyone, and be available to all Ethereum users.

 ## Tip of the hat to MakerDAO